dwoodjr/drexel-courses/GMAP 395/Module 3/GMAP 395 - WK 7 - Tutorial.md

 ## Objective

-This tutorial refines the timing and sequencing of portal-based visual effects in Unity.
+This tutorial refines the timing and sequencing of the portal-based visual effects in Unity.
 Using C# scripting and DOTween, we will:

 1. Animate the Portal Ring VFX to pulse before the portal opens.
 2. Trigger the Energy Beam VFX after the portal closes.